Millions of Americans are jobless, yet firms struggle to hire

 From fears of being infected with the coronavirus to trouble finding childcare to the lure of generous unemployment benefits, some jobless Americans are holding off on re-entering the workforce.

-"It's a paradox for the Covid crisis," said Gregory Daco, chief US economist at Oxford Economics.
+"It's a paradox for the Covid crisis," said Mr Gregory Daco, chief United States economist at Oxford Economics.
 "We have, and risk having over the coming months, an imbalance between job openings and demand."

 The US economy has begun to recover as Covid-19 vaccines allow businesses to return to normal, and companies are starting to recruit to meet growing demand.